Build-Squad/influencer-marketplace/solana-python/README.md

 ## Settings

-A configuration file `config.json` file is included here, which is used within client test scripts.
+A configuration file `config.json` file is included in this clinet used as example on the test launcher scripts for the different types of instructions: escrow creation, validation and claim amounts.

-This contains instruction arguments, public keys and the deployed program id's available on-chain.
+The config file also contains arguments used as instructions, with public keys for business, influencer and platform validator.

+Change the order code as required.
+At any point, there will exist a unique escrow triple on-change defined by the triplet: (busines pubkey, influencer pubkey, order code).

+Program Id's are specified here, depending on the network choosen.

 Change this accounts accordantly depending on your testing requirements.